Perverts (album): Songs

 The title of the fifth song from Perverts, "Onanist", refers to masturbation.
 Over lo-fi piano and electric bass, Cain explores imagery inspired by Inferno, a poem by the writer Dante Alighieri.
 The longest track on the album, "Pulldrone", is monotone spoken word and drone played on a hurdy-gurdy with references to "I Have No Mouth, and I Must Scream".
 Martin compared its sound to Preacher's Daughters "Ptolemaea" and to the works of the progressive folk group Lankum.
 In the lyrics, Cain references the writer Harlan Ellison and explores her own philosophical concept titled "The 12 Pillars of Simulacrum", inspired by Jean Baudrillard.
 "Etienne" and "Thatorchia" are instrumentals containing guitars and mechanical noise.
 Named after the architect Étienne-Louis Boullée, the former is made by acoustic guitar and piano, and ends with a speech about a suicidal man who attempts to induce a heart attack by excessively running to commit suicide.
 "Thatorchia" is a shoegaze song with a post-rock outro, which also incorporates religious imagery.
 NMEs Kristen S. Hé believed that the guitar used on the track is similar to the ambient and shoegaze band Lovesliescrushing.
+"Thatorchia" is also the only song on the album that's completely an instrumental and does not have any lyrics.
 The project closes with the slowcore "Amber Waves", which is one of the more lyric-focused tracks.
 Its title references the poem "America the Beautiful", as well as the film The Reflecting Skin (1990).
-Over acoustic guitar and noise, the song depicts a toxic relationship; Cain reveals, "the devil I know is the devil I want".
+Over guitar and noise, the song depicts a toxic relationship; Cain reveals, "the devil I know is the devil I want".
 According to Gormely, "Amber Waves" is reminiscent to the works of the band American Football.
 The song and project end with the singer saying, "I can't feel anything".